amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     1. On the Privacy and Compliance section, make sure to consider each answer.
         1. Since our skill does not require purchases or spending of money, choose "No" for the first question.
         2. We don't collect any personal data from our users, so you can also choose "No" for the second question.
-        3. A calendar skill is not intended to target children under the age of 13, so we can choose "No" for the third question as well.
+        3. If your calendar skill is not intended to target children under the age of 13, choose "No" for the third question as well.
         4. Choose to certify that your skill can be imported to and exported from the countries and regions that you operate the skill.
         5. Privacy and Terms URL’s are optional, but recommended.